or, The Utterly Unselfish Prayer

 Before presenting this model prayer, Jesus encouraged his students to "go into a room alone and close the door.
 Pray to your Father in private."
 The KJV says, "enter into thy closet."

 Nope.
 It's "Our Father", "Help us", "give us", "forgive us", "we forgive", "keep us", "protect us".
 That's a crowded closet!
-On one hand, Jesus says to hide out when we pray.
+On one hand, Jesus says to hide out when one prays.
 But then his Model Prayer has no "I" or "me".
+This is not an innovation Jesus introduced.
+Praying in the plural had for centuries been expected practice in Jewish public and private prayer, and remains so today.
+One difference here: Of the many ways Jews carefully addressed the Almighty, addressing prayer to "our Father" occurs only twice in the Hebrew scriptures.
+Jesus addresses not so much God's power but rather God's love.

 I once felt that whatever the creator of galaxies and goldfish wants is beyond my understanding.
 There's truth to that.
 But wait.
 The scriptures quite clearly name several things God wants.
 A previous post lists around a dozen Bible passages that say, here is God wants.
 Such as: "He does not want anyone to be lost, but he wants all people to change their hearts and lives."
 And: He has told you, O man, what is good; and what does the Lord require of you, but to do justice, and to love kindness, and to walk humbly with your God?"

-It should be perfectly clear that God is not presently getting what he wants from humans generally and me specifically.
-God is capable of getting specific things he wants, but he does seem to have priorities, to have delayed gratification, and to have standards about how these wants are to be fulfilled.
+It should be perfectly clear that God is not presently getting what he wants from humans generally and from me specifically.
+God can get whatever he wants, but he does seem to have priorities, to have standards about how his wants are to be fulfilled.
 Part of this involves me, praying.
 Really, us, praying.
+A useful prayer stretch is for me to recollect what God wants.
+A form of this stretch can happen hours or days before the prayer.
+Discuss with other believers the topic, "What does God want?"
+Then together and individually you can confidently pray, "Our father", "Help us", "Give us".

 The Jews who first heard the Lord's Prayer would have remembered where the idea of "daily bread" came from.
 It came from Exodus chapter 16: